Earning a Doctor of Education Degree in Missouri

 Online Ed.D.
 Programs in Educational Leadership

-We’ll lead off with Mizzou’s 46-credit Online Ed.D. in Educational Leadership.
-This is an online version of the Statewide Collaborative offering, so it comes with solid credentials, input from the Carnegie Project on the Education Doctorate (CPED), and a cohort-based structure.
+We’ll lead off with Mizzou’s 54-credit Online Ed.D. in Educational Leadership.
+The 100% online program comes with solid credentials, input from the Carnegie Project on the Education Doctorate (CPED), and a cohort-based structure.
 Better yet, the relatively affordable tuition rate is the same for in-state and out-of-state students.

 If you need that, take a look at Evangel’s 50-credit Online Doctor of Education in Educational Leadership, Curriculum & Instruction.
 This is a state-approved preparation program for superintendents, but it’s also open to aspiring curriculum specialists, building-level or central office school leaders, university professors, and administrators.

 It has some definite pluses.
 It’s cohort-based.
 You can choose 100% online or blended coursework.
 The curriculum includes a leadership internship and a strong emphasis on technology as an instructional tool.
 The per credit tuition rate is reasonable for a private Christian university.
 And there’s a discount for church education partners.

 Online Ed.D.
 Programs in Higher Education Leadership